tengku-hanis/jomresearchwebsite/content/webinar_detail/2024-02-16-simple-categorical-analysis-using-spss-and-jamovi/index.en.md

 - Title: Simple categorical analysis using SPSS & jamovi
 - Language: English
-- Fee: RM50 (recording, slides, and e-certificates will be provided)
+- Fee: RM50 (recording, slides, and dummy data)
-- Location: Online (Google Meet)
 - Prerequisite: Basic knowledge of SPSS and jamovi, you can either:
     - Buy our webinars' recording - [an introduction to SPSS & jamovi -  RM30](https://tinyurl.com/recordingintrospssjamovi)
     - Or watch some introductory videos on SPSS & jamovi on YouTube